-The four subdomains targeted by PCAP Science are aligned to pan-Canadian science curricula and the Common Framework of Science Learning Outcomes K to 12 (CMEC, 1997a).
-They include: nature of science, life sciences, physical sciences, and Earth sciences.
+The four subdomains targeted by PCAP Science are aligned to pan-Canadian science curricula and the Common Framework of Science Learning Outcomes K to 12 (CMEC, 1997).
+They include nature of sciences, life sciences, physical sciences, and Earth sciences, and are assessed using the following descriptors.

-Nature of science
+Nature of sciences